 Safety: As always, consult with a qualified practitioner before using essential oils, especially if you have any health issues, including pregnancy.

-Shopping list for relaxing essential oils
+Resource list for relaxing essential oils

-I’ve taken the time to put together a shopping list for low budget vs high budget relaxing essential oils.
+I’ve taken the time to put together a resource list for low budget vs high budget relaxing essential oils.
 I feel that these companies represent solid options.
 However, please keep in mind that sometimes you get what you pay for!
 Always check over the customer reviews for yourself.

 Rose absolute diluted in jojoba works nicely for topical application, but do not put this into a diffuser!